 - Improving public speaking skills and communication skills

-Participants will receive aid for class/workshops attended.
+Participants will receive a stipend for class/workshops attended.

 CAP will utilize the popular “Getting Ahead: A Collaborative Approach to Resolving Poverty” deeply rooted in Ruby Payne’s “Bridges out of Poverty” program.
 This curriculum has been successfully used across the nation and in Central New York.
 We will also supplement the curriculum with the Department of Labor’s handbook, “Skills to Pay the Bills”.